sunpech/sunpech.github.io/_posts/2017-05-08-Guardians-of-the-Galaxy-Vol-2.md

  * *“I’m Mary Poppins, y’all!”*
  * *“He may have been your father but he wasn’t your daddy.”*

+There are also some dark stories that were just hinted at, probably because the movie is PG-13.
+For instance, Yondu did some child-trafficking for Ego's children all over the universe.
+All but Peter Quill weren't able to tap into the light, and what happened to them-- remember all the skulls/bones that Gamora and Nebula found?
+Speaking of which, whenever Nebula lost to Gamora, Thanos would upgrade her body parts-- that would require her parts to be broken or torn off to begin with.
+Yeah, super dark stuff.

 ### Easter Eggs and Post-credits